suph4rd/CurrencyCheckAiohttp/README.md

 # CurrencyCheckAiohttp

-This application get info about currency courses from different banks.
+This application get info about currency courses from different sources.
-(while only 1 bank)